aryan102/RSA-Algorithm-Standard-Encryption-and-Decryption-Techniques/README.md

 To run the project :
 1. Open the project directory in your terminal.
 2. Run Command : python Main.py
-3. Enter Bit Length and Text to encrypted as Input.
+3. Enter Bit Length and Text to be encrypted as Input.
 4. Enter the method you want to use : 1 for Long Factorization, 2 for Chinese Algorithm and 3 for Fault key generation.
 5. Run the program.